Unity-Technologies/Unity-Robotics-Hub/tutorials/ros_unity_integration/service.md

 - Attach the `RosServiceExample` script to the `RosService` GameObject.
 Drag the cube GameObject onto its `cube` parameter.
 - Pressing play in the Editor should start communication with the `position_service` script, running as a ROS node, causing the cube to move to random positions in the scene.

+> Please reference [networking troubleshooting](network.md) doc if any errors are thrown.

 ![](images/tcp_3.gif)